-As a young (no eye rolling please) mom I am stressing out about what Natalie will do when I go back to work in a few short days.
-I am very lucky that both my mom and Nick's mom will take care of her when I am off to work.
+As a young (no eye rolling please) mom I am stressing out about what our daughter will do when I go back to work in a few short days.
+I am very lucky that both my mom and my mother in law will take care of her when I am off to work.
 However not many parents have that luxury of two dotting grandmothers and thus there is the day care and preschool solutions.

 Lately, I've been reading about the benefits of taking your kid to preschool and kindergarten.
 In today’s competitive and fast-moving world, students require every possible advantage that we can give them to make sure that they grow into well-developed adults.
 There are studies that suggest higher test scores for early learners can lead to higher incomes later on.
 So, let’s take a closer look at how kindergarten programs can help your child succeed.

 According to studies, early learning programs offer a myriad of benefits for children later on life, including: